 Cliftonville in east Margate is a well preserved seaside resort, and most of the original streets, spaces and buildings remain relatively unaltered.
 Built to high standards of design and construction from the 1860s onwards, the buildings provide a fine example of historic seaside architecture which is compatible in quality to similarly dated seaside developments elsewhere in England.
-Against this remarkable survival must be balanced the fact that today, the Margate Central and Cliftonville West wards are amongst the most deprived wards in the south east.
+Against this remarkable survival must be balanced the fact that today, the Margate Central and Cliftonville West wards are amongst the most deprived wards in the south east (as defined by the Indices of Deprivation 2007).

-In their report following a visit to Margate, the Urban Panel of the Commission for Architecture and Built Environment (CABE) stated that "Cliftonville could, by a different fluke of social history and demographics, be one of the most desirable parts of the country to live".
+In their report following a recent visit to Margate, the Urban Panel of the Commission for Architecture and Built Environment (CABE) stated that "Cliftonville could, by a different fluke of social history and demographics, be one of the most desirable parts of the country to live".
 For the past few years, the District Council and its partners have been taking a strategic approach towards the social and economic regeneration of Margate Central and West Cliftonville, as evidenced by the designation of new conservation areas, the provision of grant aid, and the provision of new planning policies and guidance.
 A successful future can often be secured by keeping and improving that which is best from the past.

-Cliftonville has also been identified as important part of the local heritage by officers of the District Council, by English Heritage (this Appraisal was in the main grant funded by English Heritage), and by the local community, which were consulted on the draft of this document.
+Cliftonville has also been identified as important part of the local heritage by officers of the District Council, by English Heritage (this Appraisal was in the main grant funded by English Heritage), and by the local community, which has been consulted on initial drafts of this document.